saeed123991/FinChartify/README.md

 # **FinChartify** 📊💰
 Effortlessly manage your personal expenses with **FinChartify**, your ultimate expense tracking and reporting tool!
-This lightweight and user-friendly application enables you to take control of your finances with ease, offering features like expense CRUD operations, visual bar charts, PDF export, and more!
+This lightweight and user-friendly application enables you to take control of your finances with ease, offering features like expense CRUD operations, visual bar charts, Excel export, and more!

 ---